abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image32.png)

-11. Navigate back to **report window/tab** of the browser.
+11. Navigate back to the **report window/tab** of the browser.
 Notice now, the months are sorted properly.

     ![A graph on a screen AI-generated content may be